echeran/smile-of-murugan/webbook/chapter01.md

 of Śrī Rāmānuja were identical with the environments which produced the great Tamil Vaiṣṇava Āḻvārs.
-Rāmānuja was a Tamil Brahmin born at Śrīperumpūtūr near Madras in 1018, and had his early philosophical training at Kāňcipuram, but built up his philosophy of qualified monism in Śrīraṅkam, and travelled throughout India to propagate his ideas.
+Rāmānuja was a Tamil Brahmin born at Śrīperumpūtūr near Madras in 1018, and had his early philosophical training at Kāñcipuram, but built up his philosophy of qualified monism in Śrīraṅkam, and travelled throughout India to propagate his ideas.
 The important fact is that Rāmānuja followed, in the evolvement of his philosophy, Yamunācārya